DokSANSEONG (독산성)

 Make no mistake, this is a gorgeous little castle, and it doesn’t take long before you realize there is no easy approach to this place, it is this steep all the way around, making clear the reason why Baekje first built Doksanseong in this location.
 During the Imjin War a millennium later, this fortress overlooked (dominated) the primary route from Busan to Seoul, allowing the master of this castle to interdict Japanese supply lines heading north with virtual impunity.

-Glancing right after entering the South Gate offers a surprising, but just as stunning site!
+Glancing right after entering the East Gate offers a surprising, but just as stunning site!

 Standing on the first tower just west of the East Gate.
 You can see the next tower off in the distance.
 Again…look at the slope leading up to this place!
 The stone walls seem almost unnecessary!!